Tricky1702/JaguarCompany/tags/1.6.2/jaguar_company_readme.txt

 Future Versions
 ---------------
-Jaguar Company to start off docked at the base and dock when finished their patrol.
+Jaguar Company to start off docked at the base.
-Launch from the base to start patrol.
-Torus drive sync for the boring bits.
 Currently if you attack Jaguar Company and then run away they forget about you.
 This will need to be changed.
 AI for the base needs to be written.
-Black box base and Jaguar Company locator.
-Check for player helping.
-Can this be done?
-Market for the base.
-Discount for "friends".
-Welcome message on docking.
-Integration with Snoopers OXP if available.

 Copyright
 ---------